yvelikova/axway-open-docs/content/en/docs/apigtw_install/installation.md

 * **Installation Directory**
     Enter the directory in which to install the Cassandra server (for example, `/opt/db/cassandra`).

     {{< alert title="Caution" color="warning" >}}Do not install Apache Cassandra in the same directory as the API Gateway components to avoid errors during the Cassandra upgrade.{{< /alert >}}

 * **JRE Location**
     Enter the directory of the Java Runtime Environment used by Cassandra.
 The default value is the location of the JRE provided by API Gateway (for example, `INSTALL_DIR/apigateway/Linux.x86_64/jre/bin`).
-If you have installed a separate JRE for Cassandra, enter its location instead.<br> For details of the Cassandra JRE requirements and recommendations, see [Cassandra prerequisites](/docs/apigtw_install/cassandra_install#install_apache_cassandra).
+If you have installed a separate JRE for Cassandra, enter its location instead.

+    For details of the Cassandra JRE requirements and recommendations, see [Cassandra prerequisites](/docs/apigtw_install/cassandra_install#cassandra-prerequisites).

 ## Set the administrator credentials for the Admin Node Manager